 One final note: Travelers in the summer months should be prepared for heavy traffic on I-95, anywhere within the South Coast.

-Auto Routes to the Western Lakes and Mountains of Maine
+Driving Routes to the Western Lakes and Mountains

 U.S. Route 202 runs northward from the South Coast, passing through Auburn, Lewiston and Leeds before heading into the Kennebec region.

-Further to the north, U.S. Route 2 takes an east-west route that runs through Gilead, Bethel, Rumford, Mexico, Wilton, and Farmington.
+U.S. Route 2 takes an east-west route through Gilead, Bethel, Rumford, Mexico, Wilton, and Farmington.
 The highway continues on to the east, ending in Bangor.

-Travelers heading into the northernmost portion of the region, including many of the mountain ski areas, should take State Routes 27, 16 and 17.
-These routes pass through Rangely, Stratton, Bigelow, Carrabassett, and Grafton Notch State Park.
+Routes 27, 16 and 17 pass through Rangely, Stratton, Bigelow, Carrabassett, and Grafton Notch State Park.